-Sooner or later the time comes when you'll need to replace an existing phone system with a new one or get a brand new first system, perhaps for your first office or a 2nd location.
-Luckily, there are several options today that are strong on features, designed with relatively easy setup in mind and which can be managed by people with some computer experience.
-Some of these systems are extremely affordable.
-Within these options there are two main categories of business phones systems to consider, one an in-house PBX, the other a cloud based phone system, also known as hosted VoIP.
+Sooner or later the time comes when you need to replace an existing phone system.
+Or possible installing a brand-new first system, perhaps for your primary office or the 2nd location.
+Fortunately there are several options today that are strong on features, designed with relatively easy setup that can be managed by people with fundamental network experience.
+A few of these systems are relatively affordable.
+There are two dominant categories of business phones systems to consider, one an in-house PBX, the other, a cloud based phone system known as hosted VoIP.

-Your current situation will have a direct influence on which type of system will
+Your current phone service will exert a direct influence on which type of system

-be the better choice.
-We suggest you take a moment, unless you already have, to read a few
+is the best choice.
+We suggest you take a moment to refer to a few

 and which companies are best for a cloud based service.

-Which system will be the right one for you depends on a few factors, such as if you have existing traditional phone lines you want to keep, if you are locked into an existing contract that you don't want to pay a penalty to cancel, and how you use your phone system.
+Which system remains best choice depends on a few factors.
+Like if you have existing traditional phone lines you want to keep.
+Or if you currently are locked into an existing contract that requires a penalty to cancel And how you use your phone system.

 Some companies are ideal candidates for business VoIP.
-They would include the types of businesses where communication with customers plays a highly important role function, businesses that make lots of calls, and ones that make larger amounts of International calls.
-New companies just starting should strongly consider a hosted VoIP solution.
+Included would be the types of businesses where communication with customers plays a fundamentally important role function, like sales organizations.
+Additionally businesses that make lots of calls and companies that require a significant number of International calls.
+New companies only just starting should strongly consider a hosted VoIP solution.
 The features, ease of installation, as well as easy CRM integration can go a long way in establishing a robust communications solution almost immediately.

-Get a free phone system quote.
-Free information from a professional telecom business phone system provider.
+Get a free phone system quote and competent information from a professional telecom business phone system provider.

 Not every business is ideal for hosted VoIP.
-VoIP services are dependent on robust stable connections with enough bandwidth where the voice quality won't be affected.
+VoIP services are dependent on robust stable Internet connections with sufficient bandwidth where the voice quality won't be affected.
 Furthermore the premise infrastructure needs to have modern cabling that is not out dated.
-So, if bandwidth or your network is currently lacking and might already be an issue with slow data connections, then without an increase correcting those issues getting VoIP could be disastrous.
+Therefore, if your network is currently lacking and might already be an issue with slow data connections, then without upgrading and correcting existing issues getting VoIP could be disastrous.